lowzzy/portfolio/content/2020-04-08-why-I-migrated-my-website-from-worpress-to-gatsby/index.md

 ## Building a Gatsby application

 There are plenty of different ways to build gatsby websites.
 To start with you can look into official [gatsby docs](https://www.gatsbyjs.org/docs/) and the tutorials on their [site](https://www.gatsbyjs.org/tutorial/).
 There are also a list of [plugins](https://www.gatsbyjs.org/plugins/) that can help you to develop your site faster.
 For more comparision about Wordpress with Gatsby you can check this [link](https://www.gatsbyjs.org/features/cms/).
 You can go through the starters which are available over the internet.
-I have also open-sourced my website [Rolwin Reevan](https://rolwinreevan.com) on my [Github page](https://github.com/rolwin100/rolwinreevan_gatsby_blog).
+I have also open-sourced my website [lowzzy](https://rolwinreevan.com) on my [Github page](https://github.com/rolwin100/rolwinreevan_gatsby_blog).
 You can use this starter to build your portfolio.
 I have put in a lot of effort to build this starter.
 So please make sure you give a star for this repo.